Acutilis/ilt-server/README.md

 Also, the choice of custom IRIs could change.
 If this project -or the interest it generates- ever moves beyond the prototype/proof of concept phase, the right thing to do would be to develop a Community of Practice around ILT-xAPI, and come up with a profile.
 As part of that effort, verbs, activity types, extensions, etc. would have to be chosen much more carefully.

+## Monitor

+The route `localhost:8888/monitor` shows a page with information about the session.
+This information is updated in real time, so no need to refresh the page or anything.
+Right now it only shows the number of participants and the number of statements generated (even if they are not sent to the LRS).
+Very little info, but the basic mechanics are implemented in the code, and it's pretty easy to add more parameters to be monitored and/or implement better visualizations on the client side of the monitor.